elixir06/Capstone-3-E-commerce-Customer-Churn-Classification/README.md

 - Cost Reduction through predictive analysis by Eliminating Cashback for Predicted Churners

-Data cleaning done :
+### Data cleaning done :
+---
 - dropping duplicates (to prevent redundancy)
 - filling null values with median (since the data numerical data is not normally distributed)
 - keeping the outliers (so that the model will be more resilient to anomalies)

-Model Chosen : XGBoost Classifier
+### Model Chosen : XGBoost Classifier (F2 score after parameter tuning : 93.11%
+---

-From the result of confusion matrix in the test set, we can see that the model successfully predicted :
+From the result of confusion matrix in the test set (654), we can see that the model successfully predicted :
 - 525 True Negatives = The customers who were predicted to not churn and actually not churn
 - 23 False Negatives (type II error) = The customers who were predicted to not churn but actually churn
 - 22 False Positives (type I error) = The customers who were predicted to churn but actually not churn